enzymefinance/oyente/README.md

 # Oyente

-**Note: The tool is currently under development, please report any bugs you may find.**
+**Note: The project has been moved to the new repo https://github.com/melonproject/oyente**

 ## Quick Start